1994 - Honor Among Thugz + Exodus

 • Samples :

-• 1994/01/31 (?).
+• 1994/01/07 or 31 (?).
 Released in R U Still Down (1997, Amaru).
-2Pac here has his Souljah voice.
-The sample will be re-used for "What'z Next" in late 95 (for Outlaw Immortalz Thug Life Volume II), but produced by Johnny J. Maybe 2Pac asked him to re-produce a song with the sample he liked.
-That tends to confirm that he originally produced the beat, maybe with the help of an engineer like Duane Nettlesbey more likely than Pizarro considering the date of recording (It is said he hadn't met 2Pac yet, started to work with him in March).
-But why the song is credited to Pizarro in R U Still Down ?
+2Pac here has his Souljah pitched voice.
+The sample will be re-used for "What'z Next" in late 95 (for Outlaw Immortalz Thug Life Volume II), but produced by Johnny J. Maybe 2Pac asked him to re-produce a song with a sample he liked.
+That tends to confirm that he originally produced the beat, maybe with the help of an engineer like Duane Nettlesbey more likely than Pizarro (as credited in R U Still Down ?) considering the date of recording (It is said Pizarro hadn't met 2Pac yet, started to work with him only in March).

 • Samples :